-A long, forested singletrack trail through sage and ponderosa pine that opens onto sunny hillsides a dips into shaded groves.
+A long, forested single track trail through sage and ponderosa pine that opens onto sunny hillsides and dips into shaded groves.
 The trail winds along the Mad River, offering views of the canyon and the remnants of the 1994 Tyee Creek Fire.
 A popular mountain biking destination, this trail is also a great hike for spring wildflowers.

 Maps: View our topo map.
 Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.

 Activity: Mountain Biking, Hiking

 Skill Level: MTN BIKING: 2+ skill or better recommended.
 HIKING: 2

 Fitness Level: MTN BIKING: 3 to complete the whole ride, though intermediate fitness levels can ride as far as energy allows.
 HIKING: 2

 Distance: About 30 mile roundtrip from Pine Flats to Maverick Saddle.